wrightmat/dnd-eberron/locations/Stormreach.md

 #### Temple District

-The district is dominated by the Keep of the Silver Flame, established a little over a century ago as an outpost for the missionaries the church sends into the depths of Xen'drik (a program that, to date, has met with little success).
-A host of smaller temples, churches, and shrines are scattered across the district and the city.
+Next to Forgelight, the Temple District houses a massive temple-fortress to the Silver Flame, built as a missionary church to savage Xen'drik.
+The street known as Temple Row contains a melange of other shrines and street preachers who call out prayers to the Sovereign Host, the Dark Six, and even the Dragon Below to passersby.
+The other side of the district is the entertainment and vice found in the brothels and taverns of the Temple District.
+House Phiarlan is just one of many places where those looking for sinful entertainment can be satisfied.

 * **House Phiarlan Enclave** (32).
 * **Keep of the Silver Flame** (33).